Integrating Technology in the Foreign Language Classroom

 Be sure to label all these things (on your page and on your flowchart).

-- Include a flowchart or storyboard representing your site and including locations of all required items and link information).
+- Turn in, on paper, a flowchart or storyboard representing your site and including locations of all required items and link information.

 This is just an informal outline so don't imagine it has to be